SimonAmable/next-saas-template/public/legal/privacy_policy.md

 # Privacy Policy

-_Last updated: July 13th, 2025._
+_Last updated: [Date]_

-PixelPecfect.ai ("we", "us", or "our") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our website and AI-powered image creation and editing services (the "Services").
+[Your Company Name] ("we", "us", or "our") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our website and services (the "Services").
 By using our Services, you agree to the terms of this Privacy Policy.

 ## 1. Information We Collect